reflectoring/reflectoring.github.io/_posts/2019-07-20-maven-scopes-gradle-configurations.md

 ### `compileOnly`

-The `compileOnly` configuration allows us to to declare dependencies that should only be available at compile time, but are not needed at runtime.
+The `compileOnly` configuration allows us **to declare dependencies that should only be available at compile time**, but are not needed at runtime.

-An example are annotation processors like [Lombok](https://projectlombok.org/), which modify the bytecode at compile time.
-After compilation they’re not needed anymore.</p>
+An example use case for this configuration is an annotation processor like [Lombok](https://projectlombok.org/), which modifies the bytecode at compile time.
+After compilation it's not needed anymore, so the dependency is not available at runtime.

 | When available?                                                            | Transitive ? | Included in Artifact? |
 | -------------------------------------------------------------------------- | ------------ | --------------------- |